 - Winter is one of our favorite times to visit an onsen as you can enjoy the hot spring's warm water and natural elements in the snow.

 - If you like a lot of options and want to experience different baths and saunas, check out a SuperSento where the pools are known to be electrically pulsed, infused with aloe or even Royal Jelly.

 Below, is a useful, step by step guide on how to enjoy an onsen.
 This illustration shows proper manners and procedures prior and during your onsen experience.

 Now You are Ready for Your Onsen Experience

 Onsens are easy to navigate once you have the right expectations.
 If you would prefer a private onsen experience, let us know and we can provide very comfortable options throughout Japan.

 One of our favorite private onsen experiences is at the Yamanochaya Ryokan located in the thermal bath hub of Hakone.
 This Ryokan (Traditional Japanese Inn) is home to a beautiful natural hot spring and the meals at the ryokan are superb, featuring seasonal ingredients and local specialties and are served to you in your room by Kimono-clad staff.
-See how you can incorporate Hakoke on your trip to Japan.
+See how you can incorporate Hakoke on Japan tours.